aarush-glitch/BudgetMaster/README.md

 ## Acknowledgements

 - This project was inspired by the need for a simple yet effective budget tracking tool.
-- Special thanks to [OpenAI](https://openai.com) for providing valuable insights and assistance.
+- Special thanks to my teammates who put great effort in completing this project in the time limit.